Using assertiveness to stand up for yourself

 - Assertive: Behaving like your rights matter equally.

 Bullying behaviour can take us all by surprise, and often we respond by being passive, and sometimes even aggressive.
 When bullying others, people are nearly always being aggressive.

 Your assertive voice

 Your assertive voice is one which sounds strong, calm and confident.
 Take a deep breath before speaking and don’t let others rush you.
 Practice in front of a mirror.

-- Start by practicing saying “no”.
+- Start by practicing saying or signing “no”.
 It’s a short word, and it’s a very useful one when someone is pressuring you to do something you don’t want to do, or doing something you’d like them to stop.
-Say it with strength in your voice, clearly, and loud enough to be heard.
+Say it with strength in your voice and your movements, clearly, and loud enough to be heard.

 - Be a broken record.
 Once you’re getting good at saying “no”, try other phrases to stop bullying behaviour in its tracks, for example “that’s mine, you can’t have it”, or “stop now - I don’t like it”.
 Sometimes in a bullying situation you might need to repeat yourself.
 Keep saying the same thing again in your assertive voice until they get the message!